Erin Andrews Gets Support From ‘DWTS’ Family After Secret Cancer Battle

 Erin Andrews has revealed a big health secret.
 The NFL sideline reporter and Dancing With the Stars co-host has revealed that she secretly battled cervical cancer during last fall’s season of the ABC celebrity ballroom competition.
-In an interview with Sport’s lllustrated’s MMQB, Andrews talked about her surgery at Cedars-Sinai Medical Center in Los Angeles last October.
+In an interview with Sports lllustrated’s MMQB, Andrews talked about her surgery at Cedars-Sinai Medical Center in Los Angeles last October.
 Erin said she told her oncologist she had no intention of battling cancer during football season.

 “I’m not watching any football games at home.
 This is [Fox’s] Super Bowl year, and I’m not missing the Super Bowl,” Andrews said.